DreFlo/els-2324/SEMANTIC_MODEL.md

 Bellow is a description of how the described components interact within the semantic model in order to achieve the desired result:

-- The `Controller` uses the `Config` component and the `File Parser` to read the configuration file and subsequently coordinate the entire process.
+- The `Controller` uses the `File Parser` to read the configuration file and subsequently coordinate the entire process.
 - Based on the configuration, the `Controller` instructs the `File Parser` to read and parse the specified `YAML` source files.
 - The parsed data is passed to the `Table Builder` to create a new instance of a `Table` structure and apply the `"select"` operation.
 - The `Controller` then directs the `Table Manipulator` to apply additional transformations, such as column renaming.